Facial Paralysis and Rehabilitation

 Causes and Treatments of Facial Paralysis

-The causes of facial paralysis are varied and are broadly categorized as follows:
+There are various causes of facial paralysis—including illnesses and injuries—which are broadly categorized as follows:

 Some conditions causing facial paralysis are present since birth, including trauma that occurred during childbirth, as well as Melkersson-Rosenthal Syndrome, typically treated with medication, and Mobius Syndrome and Hemifacial Microsomia, which can require free muscle transfer surgery.

-Viral or bacterial conditions that cause facial paralysis can almost all be treated with medication.
+Almost all viral or bacterial conditions that cause facial paralysis (including the following) can be treated with medication.